Stops or restarts a Greenplum Database system.

 gpstop utility is used to stop the database servers that comprise a Greenplum Database system.
 When you stop a Greenplum Database system, you are actually stopping several

-postgres database server processes at once (the master and all of the segment instances).
+postgres database server processes at once (the coordinator and all of the segment instances).
 The

 gpstop utility handles the shutdown of the individual instances.
 Each instance is shutdown in parallel.